allegro/allegro.tech/_posts/2015-10-30-let-your-tests-tell-a-story.md

 tags: [java, scala, testing, bdd, jbehave]
 ---

-In a team that develops Allegro Recommendation Platform we weren’t happy with our integration tests.
+In the team that develops Allegro Recommendation Platform we weren’t happy with our integration tests.
 Long setup and assertions blocks resulted in a low signal—to—noise ratio and poor readability.
 These tests were also full of _ad hoc_ variables like `1`, `ABC`, `OK` or `NOK`, which caused that it was hard to find a connection between input and output data.
 Moreover, any change in an API caused changes in many tests.